 Father’s Helping Fathers (FHF) is a national not-for-profit corporation based in Palatine, Illinois.
-FHF conducts educational classes and development programs that help fathers in every aspect of parenting from prenatal classes to toddler training to dealing with teenagers.

-FHF is also a frontrunner in the struggle to raise awareness about the positive influence fathers have on child development and on family structure itself.
+FHF is a frontrunner in the struggle to raise awareness about the positive influence fathers have on child development and on family structure itself.
 Furthermore, FHF is a strong proponent of changing legislation to give fathers more rights, responsibility and accountability in cases of child custody.
 We are strongly committed to growing public awareness of the negative stereotype given to fathers.
 FHF helps un-wed and divorced fathers needing legal advice in regards to gaining more parenting time, visitation and custody of their children.

-FHF implements parenting classes to help fathers by giving them the most up-to-date information regarding child development and rearing.
+FHF provide information on parenting classes to help fathers by giving them the most up-to-date information regarding child development and rearing.
 We encourage fathers to continually educate themselves in all aspects of child rearing.
 To facilitate this, FHF works with various community organizations to provide beneficial parenting development events, support groups and round-table discussions.
 Our support groups provide a non-judgmental forum where dads can discuss and solve common issues and problems.

 One of the most important issues that relates to the struggle of committed fathers is that of parenting time.
 FHF’s goal is to ensure that children continue to have meaningful relationships with both parents, regardless of marital status.
 We advocate on behalf of all non-custodial parents to ensure they get equitable treatment in court and continued access to their children.
 In addition, we work to promote gender equality in Divorce and Custody issues.